JeewanRai/OpenCV/imageprocessing.md

 ## Blurring and smoothing image
 Blurring and smothing images helpstoget ridof noise, or helpapplication focuse on general details; bluring and smoothing is combined with edge detection, where edge detection algorithms detect too many edges when shown a high resolution image without any blurring.
 In the given image we try to detect edges of the dog face, without bluring there we found too many details/noise like the image in the middle.
 Just to detect the general edges of the image we can just blur the image and apply edge detection algorithm.
+The purpose of blurring is to reduce the amount of noise and detail in an image, which can help with tasks such as thresholding and edge detection.
+Blurring also smooths out the image and makes it more visually appealing.
 One method we can use is gamma correction, applied to an image to make it appear brighter or darker depending on the gamma value choosen.
 Kernel based filter
 ![alt text](image-13.png)